lefevren/Plugin_OneEuro/README.md

 Plugin_OneEuro
 ==============

-One euro filters nodes for CryEngine 3.5.4
+CryVR One euro filters nodes as plugin for CryEngine 3.5.4